piyushku0331/Campus_connect/Campus_Connect_Case_Study.md

 ## Goals / Objectives

 ### Overview
 The Campus Connect system aims to establish a comprehensive digital ecosystem that enhances campus life through seamless connectivity, real-time collaboration, and gamified engagement.
-By leveraging existing infrastructure such as Socket.io for real-time features, Cloudinary for efficient media processing, and a robust gamification framework, the platform will deliver measurable technical excellence and drive meaningful user adoption.
+By leveraging existing infrastructure such as Socket.io for real-time features, GridFS (MongoDB) for efficient media processing, and a robust gamification framework, the platform will deliver measurable technical excellence and drive meaningful user adoption.
 The following objectives are designed to ensure scalability, reliability, and user-centric performance, aligning with both technical benchmarks and business outcomes.

 ### Technical Performance Objectives
 To support a growing user base and diverse feature set, Campus Connect will prioritize high-performance, scalable architecture.
 Key technical objectives include: